Recent research suggests caffeine has a wide variety of health benefits. There are, however, some negative side effects to still keep in mind.

 Caffeine is often talked about for its negative effects on sleep and anxiety.

 However, studies also report that it has various health benefits.

 This article examines the latest research on caffeine and your health.

-It works by stimulating the brain and central nervous system, helping you to stay alert and preventing the onset of tiredness.
+It works by stimulating the brain and central nervous system, helping you stay alert and prevent the onset of tiredness.

-Historians track the first brewed tea to as far back as 2737 BC (1).
+Historians track the first brewed tea as far back as 2737 B.C. (

 Coffee was reportedly discovered many years later by an Ethiopian shepherd who noticed the extra energy it gave his goats.

 Caffeinated soft drinks hit the market in the late 1800s and energy drinks soon followed.